rsksmart/RSKIPs/IPs/RSKIP178.md

 This RSKIP protects the RSK network from a large gamut of double-spend attacks by either increasing the their cost (reaching Bitcoin levels of cryptoeconomic security) or by forcing the attacker to be public about the attack during the whole payment confirmation interval, leaving a trace of anchor heavyblocks in Bitcoin blocks and reducing the amount of cumulative hashrate transferred to RSK.

 However, some variants of the double-spend attack, such as isolating a victim node,  still need additional changes to be prevented.
-These other changes, required by the SFAMM model, will be specified in other RSKIPs.
+These other changes, required by the IFAMM model, will be specified in other RSKIPs.

 # **Copyright**